cookiejar/cookietemple/docs/github_support.rst

 `the Github status page <https://www.githubstatus.com/>`_.

 3. A repo with the same name already exists in your account/your organisation.

+4. Your Github Token/Secret does not have all required permissions (all repository and workflow permissions).

 Creation fails, ok: But how can I then access the full features of cookietemple?
 You can try to fix the issue (or wait some time on case, for example, when Github is down) and then process to create a Github repository manually.